Gene Kelly: 1946–1952: MGM

 Stanley Donen, brought to Hollywood by Kelly to be his assistant choreographer, received co-director credit for On the Town.
 According to Kelly: "when you are involved in doing choreography for film, you must have expert assistants.
 I needed one to watch my performance, and one to work with the cameraman on the timing ... without such people as Stanley, Carol Haney, and Jeanne Coyne I could never have done these things.
 When we came to do On the Town, I knew it was time for Stanley to get screen credit because we weren't boss–assistant anymore but co-creators."
 Together, they opened up the musical form, taking the film musical out of the studio and into real locations, with Donen taking responsibility for the staging and Kelly handling the choreography.
 Kelly went much further than before in introducing modern ballet into his dance sequences, going so far in the "Day in New York" routine as to substitute four leading ballet specialists for Sinatra, Munshin, Garrett, and Miller.

-Kelly asked the studio for a straight acting role and he took the lead role in the early the Mafia melodrama Black Hand (1950).
+Kelly asked the studio for a straight acting role, and he took the lead role in the early Mafia melodrama Black Hand (1950).
 This exposé of organized crime is set in New York's "Little Italy" during the late 19th century and focuses on the Black Hand, a group that extorts money upon threat of death.
-In real-life incidents upon which this film is based, it was the Mafia, not the Black Hand, functioned as the villain.
+In the real-life incidents upon which this film is based, it was the Mafia, not the Black Hand, who functioned as the villain.
 Filmmakers had to tread gingerly whenever dealing with big-time crime, it being safer to go after a "dead" criminal organization than a "live" one.
 There followed Summer Stock (1950)—Garland's last musical film for MGM—in which Kelly performed the "You, You Wonderful You" solo routine with a newspaper and a squeaky floorboard.
 In his book Easy the Hard Way, Joe Pasternak, head of another of MGM's musical units, singled out Kelly for his patience and willingness to spend as much time as necessary to enable the ailing Garland to complete her part.